Disability amount transferred from a dependant

 disability amount.
 Once confirmed, enter your information into the tax

-Click the WRAP-UPtab and navigate to the OPTIMIZATION icon.
+Click the Wrap-Uptab and navigate to Final Review.